Mix Master Mike

 Ethnicity:

-*German or German Jewish (father)
+*father – German or German Jewish

 Mix Master Mike is an American turntablist, hip hop DJ, and producer.
-He is well known as being the DJ for the rap group Beastie Boys.
+He worked as DJ with rap group Beastie Boys.
+He was also part of turntablist group Invisibl Skratch Piklz, with A-Trak.

 His mother is Filipino.
 His father is said to be of German or German Jewish descent.
 Growing up in San Francisco, he met his then-rival DJ Qbert, and the two formed a DJ crew that dominated the world DJ competitions in the early 1990s.
-Interestingly, his DJ crew, The Invisibl Skratch Piklz, are all of Bay Area Filipino descent.
-While the Beastie Boys all have/had Jewish ancestry.

 ethnic